$Z_2$ topological signature of the optical bound on maximal Berry curvature: Application to two-dimensional time-reversal symmetric insulators

 where $d_1=t(1+2\cos(x)\cos(y))$, $d_2=\lambda_{\upsilon}$, $d_3=\lambda_R(1-\cos(x)\cos(y))$, $d_4=-\sqrt{3}\lambda_R\sin(x)\sin(y)$, $d_{12}=-2t\cos(x)\sin(y)$, $d_{15}=\lambda_{SO}(2\sin(2x)-4\sin(x)\cos(y))$, $d_{23}=-\lambda_R\cos(x)\sin(y)$ and $d_{24}=\sqrt{3}\lambda_R\sin(x)\cos(y)$ with $x=k_x/2$ and $y=\sqrt{3}k_y/2$.
 The Dirac matrices are $\Gamma^{(1,2,3,4,5)}=(\tau_x\sigma_0,\tau_z \sigma_0,\tau_y\sigma_x,\tau_y\sigma_y,\tau_y\sigma_z)$, and $\Gamma^{ab}=[\Gamma^a,\Gamma^b]/(2i)$, where the Pauli matrices $\tau_k (\sigma_k)$ represent the sublattice (spin) degree of freedom.
 Note that the term $d_2\Gamma^2$ breaks inversion symmetry and induces a topological phase transition.

 Fig. 1(a1,b1) shows the optical bounds in the nontrivial and trivial phases, respectively.
-As shown in Fig. 1(c1), the optical weight with m=0.1 (and 0.4) saturates to a value greater than $2$ after a certain frequency cutoff.
+As shown in Fig. 1(c1), the optical weight with $m=0$ (and $0.5t$) saturates to a value greater than $2$ after a certain frequency cutoff.
 This indicates that the phase is nontrivial.
-The optical weight with m=0.8 is still greater than 2, but it corresponds to the trivial phase.
-This is because the optical bound decays very slowly after the transition to the trivial phase.
+Because Kane-Mele model hosts $C_3$ rotation symmetry, the optical bound decays very slowly after the transition to the trivial phase.
+Fortunately, the decay can be significantly enhanced by increasing the optical gap, which is controlled by $\lambda_{SO}$ (see End Matter).
 The optical weight and QV cannot represent the $Z_{2}$ invariant.
 Instead, they reflect the topological information related to bulk-boundary correspondence \cite{Prodan16}, which describes the relationship between the bulk topological invariant of a gapped system and the number of topologically protected boundary states.
-As shown in Fig. 1(d1), the double QV consistently exceeds 2 in the nontrivial region, it suggests that the double QV can be interpreted as the tightly upper bound on the number of boundary states.
-The slow decay upon transitioning to the trivial phase implies that the quantum metric elements $g_{ab}$ are highly anisotropic.
-However, if additional crystalline symmetries are present, the degree of anisotropy can be reduced, as we will demonstrate in the cases of TCI and HOTI below.
-The "pseudo-Chern number" $\overline{C}$ is not quantized and remains below 2, suggesting the MBC still maintain under certain types of crystalline symmetries.
+As shown in Fig. 1(d1), the double QV consistently exceeds $2$ in the nontrivial region, it suggests that the double QV can be interpreted as the tightly upper bound on the number of boundary states.
+If the Hamiltonian preserves the symmetry of the lattice, $\overline{C}$ will be slightly larger than $2$, as is the case for TIs.
+The Rashba term, which breaks the $M_z$ mirror symmetry, serves a gap-closing role and mixes spin up and down states, which can lower the value of $\overline{C}$ (see End Matter Fig. 3(b1)).
+Note that $C_6$ rotation symmetry also makes the optical bound decay slowly upon transitioning to the trivial phase.
+In other words, the quantum metric elements $g_{ab}$ are highly anisotropic.
+However, if $C_4$ rotation symmetry is present, the degree of anisotropy can be significantly reduced, as we will demonstrate in the cases of TCI and HOTI below.

 Next, we consider the TCI model of mirror-protected insulator \cite{Wieder20}: